zzzFelix/talks/apps/a11y-lightning/slides.md

 ---
 layout: center
 ---
-<vue-video src="/youtube.webm" stillSrc="/youtube-still.webp" alt="Screencast of YouTube displaying the use of captions for previews" :clicks="$slidev.nav.clicks"></vue-video>
+<vue-video src="youtube.webm" stillSrc="youtube-still.webp" alt="Screencast of YouTube displaying the use of captions for previews" :clicks="$slidev.nav.clicks"></vue-video>
 ---

 # Many users use a11y features